 The Ohio Casino Control Commission announced Thursday that it is seeking six-figure fines against three major Ohio sportsbooks.

-Just days after the launch legal sports betting in Ohio, the state’s regulatory body said BetMGM, Caesars Sportsbook and DraftKings all violated rules surrounding advertising and promotion.
+Just days after the launch of legal sports betting in Ohio, the state’s regulatory body said BetMGM, Caesars Sportsbook and DraftKings all violated rules surrounding advertising and promotion.
 As a result, the commission is seeking to fine each company $150,000.
 This would be the second fine for DraftKings around the Ohio launch, which if incurred, would cost the company a total of $500,000.

 Additionally, the commission wants remedial action taken to ensure that employees of the company don’t repeat these errors.